Hyperfoil/Hyperfoil/README.md

 ## Architecture overview

-SailRocket uses a master-slave design with single Controller that orchestrates the run and one or more Agents that drive the load towards system-under-test (SUT).
+Hyperfoil uses a master-slave design with single Controller that orchestrates the run and one or more Agents that drive the load towards system-under-test (SUT).

 Controller exposes a RESTful interface that can be accessed through the CLI or web-UI (TODO).